 1. Vaquita Porpoise: 10 left

-To protect the vaquita from extinction, all that can be done now is to eliminate the gillnets which are illegally set up at night in the gulf.
+To protect the vaquita from extinction, all that can be done now is to eliminate the gillnets.
+They are illegally set up at night in the gulf.

 Several organizations, including WWF and Sea Shepherd, patrol the refuge every day searching for the nets.
-In just one year WWF removed 400 of them.
+In just one year, the WWF removed 400 of them.